How to Save Money on Your Citizenship Application: Fee Waivers & Reduced Fees

 The household size is the number of family members living in your home.
 This includes you, your spouse, your parents, siblings, and any children who live with you.
 If you have a roommate, they are not included in your household size.

-USCIS Fee Waiver and Reduced Fee Income Guidelines (2024)
+USCIS Fee Waiver and Reduced Fee Income Guidelines (updated for 2026)

 The Low-Income Applicant